Discover Bing’s New AI Performance Insights: A Sneak Peek

 What is Bing’s AI Performance report in Webmaster Tools?

-Does the AI Performance report reveal click-through data?
+Is the Bing AI Performance report officially available?

-No. It does not reveal how many people clicked through from those citations to your site.
+No. The article says the report still does not reveal how many people clicked through from Copilot citations to the cited website.

 Comments